 - safety boots for undertaking back-of-house activities

-Entrance RequirementsYou’ll be asked to complete an entry report and an interview.
-You’ll be 16 years or over, have special learning needs (intellectual/learning disability, autism spectrum, ABI or other) and the potential and motivation for employment.
-You’re interested in working in a Melbourne Polytechnic-based program.
-You have the support of your family/advocate.
+Entrance RequirementsApplicants to complete a Work Education Department entry report which will be followed by an interview.
+Minimum age 16 years.
+Candidates will have special learning needs (associated with intellectual disability, autism spectrum, ABI, or other) but have the potential and motivation for employment.
+Applicants should be interested in working in a Melbourne Polytechnic-based program, and have the support of his or her family or an advocate.

 Pathways to further studyThe more education you complete, the more job opportunities you’ll have.
-You can use this course as a pathway into courses such as:
+You can use this course as a pathway into courses as varied as:

 Units Of Study